gtap-dev/php/README.md

 };
 ~~~

-Argument lists and variable lists MAY be split across multiple lines, where
+Argument lists and variable lists may be split across multiple lines, where
 each subsequent line is indented once.
 When doing so, the first item in the
-list MUST be on the next line, and there MUST be only one argument or variable
+list must be on the next line, and there must be only one argument or variable
 per line.

 When the ending list (whether of arguments or variables) is split across
-multiple lines, the closing parenthesis and opening brace MUST be placed
+multiple lines, the closing parenthesis and opening brace must be placed
 together on their own line with one space between them.

 The following are examples of closures with and without argument lists and